 Ryan Teurfs was Born in Houston Texas in 1973.
 At the age of 3, his family relocated to Oakland California and then to Korea from ages 5 to 8.
 They eventually settled near Huntington Beach California where Ryan spent his youth at the beach surfing and skate boarding.
 Relocating to Humboldt County for his last year of high school in 1991, Ryan embraced the Humboldt lifestyle and quickly became an Arcata local.

-In the early 90’s, managing the town head shop, Pacific Paradise, he was introduced to borosilicate glass art mainly in the form of glass pipes.
-Seeing the demand for such art and lack of reliable supply, Ryan parted ways with retail, purchased a Carlisle torch and some raw materials and began the demanding journey of becoming a self-taught glassblower in his backyard shed.
+In the early 90’s Ryan managed the local smoke shop, Pacific Paradise, and was introduced to borosilicate glass art - mainly in the form of glass pipes.
+Seeing the demand for such art and lack of reliable supply, Ryan parted ways with retail, purchased his first torch and some raw materials and began the demanding journey of becoming a self-taught glassblower in his backyard shed.

 In 2008 he was re-joined by a close friend and former 101 North office manager, Brenna Byrne.
 For the next two years they operated Blackstone Glass, a small scale wholesale production business based out of their garage selling Ryan’s handblown glass art to retail shops across the country.
 In 2010, they relocated to Sebastopol, California and built West County Glass, a boutique flameworking studio where inspiration and collaboration in glass thrived among local glass artists.